 Whether hitting the local coffee shop, walking to the office, or heading out for a winter date, sometimes you want a boot that’s as stylish as it is functional.
 These boots will keep you looking good all winter long.

-Best Overall: Blundstone 566 (Thermal)
+Best Chelsea: Blundstone 566 (Thermal)

 Blundstone’s sleek silhouette has earned the Ozzie Chelsea iconoclast status.
 The brand’s Thermal Boots have a touch of Thinsulate under the leather vamp that stretches their utility beyond the Australian outback.

-The Blundstone 566 ($230) is deceivingly slim — so slim, in fact, that when we unboxed the boot, we weren’t sure we received the right model.
+The Blundstone 566 ($240) is deceivingly slim — so slim, in fact, that when we unboxed the boot, we weren’t sure we received the right model.
 But don’t let its svelte lines keep you inside.

 The boot feels a little stiff, and the low cut won’t keep deep snow from funneling in.
-But for Blunnie-hounds looking to kick the classic styling well into the cooler months, the Thermals are a solid bet.
+But for hikers looking to kick the classic styling well into the cooler months, the Thermals are a solid bet.

 Best Winter Rain Boots

 In many places — I’m looking at you, Washington and Oregon — winter means rain and lots of it.
-For anyone spending the winter dodging puddles and slopping through the mud, these winter rain boots will keep you warm, comfy, and most importantly, dry.
+For anyone spending the winter dodging puddles and slopping through the mud, these winter rain boots will keep you warm, comfy, and dry.

-Best Budget: Xtratuf 6″ Deck Ankle Boot
+Best Budget: XTRATUF 6″ Deck Ankle Boot

 Best Men’s Snow Boots

-Best Overall: Baffin Control Max
+Best Overall: Baffin Control Max Heavy-Duty

 The boot is methodically constructed around thermoregulation.
 Outside, a waterproof leather exterior is triple-stitched to the rubber rand.
 Inside, a series of heat-reflecting aluminum membranes, foams, and moisture reservoirs move moisture away from the foot and trap the heat.